New Zealand Championships: Event names

 The event was first known as the New Zealand National Lawn Tennis Championships or the New Zealand Lawn Tennis Association Championships.
 It was later shortened to just New Zealand Championships and historically sometimes referred to as the New Zealand Senior Championships.
 From 1973 to 1987 the tournament was sponsored by the oil company BP and was branded as the BP New Zealand Championships.

-From 1988 to 1992 the BP National Championships was a Grand Prix/ATP level event and from 1993-95 was part of the challenger circuit.
+From 1988 to 1992 the BP National Championships was another separate Grand Prix/ATP level event and from 1993–95 was part of the challenger circuit.
 The New Zealand national championships no longer had BP sponsorship from 1988 and was a national event won by New Zealand players only.